JirkaDellOro/FUDGE/Design/Logs/README.md

 This readme-file describes in a few words the contents of each log and the major issues discussed

 # July 25th 2019
+after the presentation of the usertest results it was decided to rename the menu bar item "window" into "layout" and the "editor" menu item into "window".
+To do until big megre: Styleguide and assets for all elements.

+# July 25th 2019
 [Whiteboard](190725_Whiteboard.jpg) | [Notes](190726_NotesOnResourceSerialization.jpg)
 ## Serialization